TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 2/2 Samuel 2.25.md

 ---

-And the children of Benjamin gathered themselves together after Abner, and became one band, and stood on the top of a hill.
+The children of Benjamin gathered themselves together after Abner, and became one band, and stood on the top of a hill.